The Greatest Story Never Told

-The Greatest Story Never Told is the debut studio album by American rapper Saigon, released February 15, 2011 on Suburban Noize Records.
+The Greatest Story Never Told is the debut studio album by American rapper Saigon, released February 15, 2011 on Abandoned Nation and Suburban Noize Records.
 The album was initially scheduled to be released in 2007, but experienced numerous delays due to issues with Saigon's previous label Atlantic Records.
 Although primarily produced by Just Blaze, The Greatest Story Never Told features additional production from several renowned producers, such as Buckwild, Scram Jones and Kanye West, with guest appearances from Black Thought, Bun B, Faith Evans, Jay-Z and Q-Tip, among others.

 In its opening week, The Greatest Story Never Told entered on the Billboard 200 at number 61, selling 11,000 copies.
 In its second week, the album sold an additional 4,800 copies, bringing its total sales to around 16,000.
 As of March 6, 2011, the album has sold 19,000 copies in the United States.
 Upon its release, The Greatest Story Never Told received rave reviews from music critics and hip hop publications, who complimented the album's intellectual lyrics, soulful production, and overall cohesiveness.